kodykoester/esker/README.md

-# Program Execution Guide

-This guide provides instructions for running the program using [online-python.com](https://online-python.com).

 ## Steps to Run the Program

 1. **Open the Online Compiler:**
    - Go to [online-python.com](https://online-python.com).

 2. **Clear the `main.py` File:**
-   - In the left sidebar, locate `main.py`.
-   - Delete all code inside this file so that it is empty.
+   - Delete the code inside the `main.py` file.

 3. **Replace Code in `main.py`:**
    - Copy and paste the following code into the `main.py` file on online-python.com: